agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 Strong consistency is a discrete proposition: an application provides strong consistency or it does not.
-For many real-world applications, it evidently makes sense to work with data that is consistent up to some $\epsilon \in \mathbb{R}^{\geq 0}$, but this requires having some more or less application-specific, quantitative notion of divergence between replicas.
-For a weather broadcast, it may be acceptable if information about the current weather is 2 minutes out of date, but unacceptable if it is 2 hours out of date.
-For information about the current number of available resources, it may be acceptable if the user observes a value within $10$ of the actual number, or if the value is a conservative estimate (possibly lower but not higher than the actual amount).
+For many real-world applications, it evidently makes sense to work with data that is consistent up to some $\epsilon \in \mathbb{R}^{\geq 0}$.
+Thus, we shift from thinking about consistency as an all-or-nothing condition, towards consistency as a bound on inconsistency.

+The definition of $\epsilon$ evidently requires a more or less application-specific notion of divergence between replicas of a shared data object.
+Take, say, an application for disseminating the most up-to-date visualization of the location of a fire front.
+It may be acceptable if this information appears 5 minutes out of date to a client, but unacceptable if it is 30 minutes out of date.
+That is, we could measure consistency with respect to *time*.
+One should expect the exact tolerance for $\epsilon$ will be depend very much on the client, among other things.
+For example, firefighters who are very close to a fire have a lower tolerance for stale information than a central client keeping only a birds-eye view of several fire fronts simultaneously.

+Now suppose many disaster-response agencies coordinate with to update and propagate information about the availability of resources.
+A client may want to lookup the number of vehicles of a certain type that are available to be dispatched within a certain geographic range.
+We may stipulate that the value read by a client should always be $4$ of the actual number, i.e. we could measure inconsistency with respect to some numerical value.

+In the last example, the reader may wonder we should tolerate a client to read a value that is incorrect by 4, when clearly it is better to be incorrect by 0.
+Intuitively, the practical benefit of tolerating weaker values is to tolerate a greater level of imperfection in network communications.
+For example, suppose Alice and Bob are individually authorized to dispatch vehicles from a shared pool.
+In the event that they cannot share a message.

+Or, would could ask that the the value is a conservative estimate, possibly lower but not higher than the actual amount.
+In these examples, we measure inconsistency in terms of a numerical value.

+As a third example,

 By varying $\epsilon$, one can imagine consistency as a continuous spectrum.
 In light of the CAP theorem, we should likewise expect that